 RethinkTake more time to think about what will happen to the product when it is not used anymore.
 Can it be send back to the manufacturer?
 Can waste be eliminated and can all or most of the parts and materials be re-used?
 How can we rely on natural energy?
 Can we eliminate toxic materials and substances that might enter the products in base materials, coatings, glues?
 Can we design the product such that it comes back, so that we can reuse valuable components?

-The tools offer you plans for re-use of components, suggest new partners that can transform returned parts and materials into usable input for production, energy use, material selection, product passport and more.
+Practical tools to help you to become more circularOur powerful practical tools help to transfer your company into a circular business.
+They help you to create new business models, opportunities for maintenance, refurbishment or remanufacturing of products, re-use of components, new partnerships that can transform returned parts and materials into usable input for production, rethink energy use, material selection and much more.

 1 McKinsey & Company: Manufacturing resource productivity (http://www.mckinsey.com/business-functions/sustainability-and-resource-productivity/our-insights/manufacturing-resource-productivity)